GravityCloudAI/argocd-example-nginx-app/README.md

 ### Runbook

 1. Install & Setup ArgoCD: [Deploying Argo CD in Kubernetes with Helm Chart](https://gravitycloud.ai/blog/deploying-argo-cd-in-kubernetes-with-helm-chart)
+2. Install `Argo Rollout` for a Blue-Green deployment strategy: `kubectl apply -n argo-rollouts -f https://github.com/argoproj/argo-rollouts/releases/latest/download/install.yaml`

-2. Download the `argo-nginx-app.yaml`.
+3. Download the `argo-nginx-app.yaml`.
 If you want to change the container image, then clone the repo and make the changes in the yaml file also.
 ```yaml
 source:
     repoURL: 'https://github.com/code-crusher/test-nginx'